ThiagoCMFranco/ChromieTimeTracker/README.md

 Game Addon Categories: Tooltip, Roleplay, Garrison, Quests & Leveling.

-A small yet usefull addon to fulfill a simple need, remember which Timewalk Campaign timeline you were playing after a long time away or even help you sichronize your timeline with your friends without having to ask Chromie.
+A full featured companion tool for Timewalk Campaigns.
+Remember which timeline you were playing after a long time away or even help you sichronize your timeline with your friends without having to ask Chromie.

 Swap between diferent layout modes and place it bellow your chat window, near the minimap, near your character nameplate or anywhere you like.